adobe/xdm/SCHEMA_DESCRIPTORS.md

 * `xdm:descriptorPrimaryKey`: allows a property other than `@id` to be flagged as the primary key for a schema
 * `xdm:descriptorInstantiable`: allows a schema to be flagged as 'instantiable', which may be used to differentiate schemas that define primary business objects versus supporting schemas intended to be embedded in another schema.

+## Embedding Schema Descriptors in a Schema

+The `SchemaDescriptor` schema is designed such that a descriptor can be fully defined as a standalone entity, or embedded in the schema it is describing.
+When embedded, a schema descriptor may be placed at the root of the schema (which is appropriate for a descriptor that applies to the whole schema) or placed on the sub-schema for a specific property (which is appropriate when the descriptor applies to a property).

+In some cases, a descriptor may describe a symmetric relationship.
+For example, an `xdm:oneToOne` relationship is true for both the source and the destination properties.
+In this case, it is recommended that descriptors be placed on both the source and the destination.

+Examples for each of these cases are shown below.

 ## Schema Descriptor Examples

 ### Example Relationship Descriptor